Is your writing boring?

 Can you outsource it?

-Last month, I struck off a whole lot of tasks from my To-Do list.
+Last month, I struck off a lot of tasks from my To-Do list.
 I don’t want to do them anymore.

 What can you strike off from your list?